ymalitsky/ymalitsky.github.io/index.md

 **Email**: y.malitsky@gmail.com or yurii.malitskyi@liu.se

 **Name**: Besides "Yura Malitsky", I sometimes use another spelling "Yurii Malitskyi".
-Both are OK.
+Both are fine.

 ## News

 -  April 2021: At LiU a new PhD position (4-5 years) and a postdoc position (2 years) in continuous optimization are open.
 To apply or to find out more details, use [PhD link](https://liu.se/en/work-at-liu/vacancies?rmpage=job&rmjob=15910&rmlang=UK) and [postdoc link](https://liu.se/en/work-at-liu/vacancies?rmpage=job&rmjob=16145&rmlang=UK).
--  February 2021: A new paper is on arXiv: [Stochastic Variance Reduction for Variational Inequality Methods](https://arxiv.org/abs/2102.08352) (together with Ahmet Alacaouglu).
+-  February 2021: A new paper is on arXiv: [Stochastic Variance Reduction for Variational Inequality Methods](https://arxiv.org/abs/2102.08352) (together with Ahmet Alacaoglu).
 -  From October 2020 I am in Sweden.